pankajyadav05/ror-react-typescript/README.md

 ## Part 2: React TypeScript

-Build a front-end application using React and TypeScript that consumes the API provided by the Ruby on Rails application you built in Part 1.
+Build a front-end application using React and TypeScript that consumes the API provided by the Ruby application you built in Part 1.
 The front-end application should have the following features:

 1. **User Interface**: Create a simple user interface that allows users to interact with the "DogTopia" application.